Kennyc1012/BottomSheetMenu/README.md

 // Whether the BottomSheet will use the grid style grid()

-// Whether if BottomSheet will use a dark theme dark()
+// Whether the BottomSheet will use a dark theme dark()

 // Whether the BottomSheet can be dismiss via the back button or pressing outside